 Before leaving the salon, make sure you have clear instructions from your stylist about how to keep the duotones from becoming muddled-looking.

-Mint and gray aren’t just a wedding color scheme anymore.
+Green and gray aren’t just a wedding color scheme anymore.
 The ever-popular duo has made its stunning debut on hair.
 We love gray roots that fade into mint, as well as highlights of both throughout your strands.

 Here’s the thing about grown-in roots: They’re either very chic or very lazy.
 We happen to be in love with the look, particularly since it helps extend the length of a dye job.
 If you’re in the market for mint hair, ask your stylist to maintain your natural dark or light roots.